KASAH_

 File upload failed with “File could not be processed”

-This can happen if the file is encrypted, corrupted, or in an unsupported format.
-Kasah supports PDF, DOCX, XLSX, and PPTX files.
+This can happen if the file is encrypted, corrupted, too large for the private pilot, or in an unsupported format.
+Kasah supports PDF, DOCX, XLSX, and PPTX files up to 10 MB during pilot testing.
 Encrypted or password-protected files cannot be parsed and will be blocked to protect your data.

 ChatGPT is slower than usual